JuliaGPU/CUDA.jl/docs/src/installation/overview.md

 `JULIA_DEBUG` environment variable set to `CUDA_Runtime_Discovery`.

-Note that setting the version to `"local"` disables use of *any* CUDA-related JLL, not just of CUDA_Runtime_jll.
+Note that setting the version to `"local"` disables use of *any* CUDA-related JLL, not just of `CUDA_Runtime_jll`.
 This is out of necessity: JLLs are baked in the precompilation image at compile time, while local toolkit discovery happens at run time; this inconsistency makes it impossible to select a compatible artifact for the JLLs.
 If you care about other JLLs, use CUDA from artifacts.